Police seize half-ounce heroin, charge man with trafficking

-An investigation by the Special Operations Unit has led to seizure of half-ounce of heroin and arrest of a Columbus man, police said.
+An investigation by the Special Operations Unit has led to the seizure of a half-ounce of heroin and arrest of a Columbus man, police said.

 Frank Anderson Philips, 30, was taken in to custody about 11 a.m.
 Thursday at Whitesville Road and Woodville Drive.
 He was charged with one count each of trafficking in heroin, possession of methamphetamine, possession of a drug related object, possession of a firearm during the commission of a crime , having a cracked windshield and failing to use turn signal.
 He is held in the Muscogee County Jail for an 8 a.m.
 Friday hearing in Recorder’s Court.